OhadLavi/SpoonItBackend/DEPLOYMENT_GUIDE.md

-# Recipe Keeper App Deployment Guide
+# SpoonIt App Deployment Guide

-This guide will help you deploy your Recipe Keeper app to Firebase Hosting.
+This guide will help you deploy your SpoonIt app to Firebase Hosting.

 ## Prerequisites